-If a catch and release fly fishing trip to Pennsylvania is what you are after, 30-mile long Yellow Breeches Creek, which drains into the Susquehanna River, is a great place to stop.
+If a catch and release fly fishing trip to Pennsylvania is what you are after, the 30-mile long Yellow Breeches Creek, which drains into the Susquehanna River, is a great place to throw a cast or two.

-Apart from the wild rainbow trout, it also has a large population of stocked trout and most catch and release fishing takes place in Boiling Springs.
-Because most of the population is stocked fish, catching them isn’t tough — all you need to do is attach the imitators and attractors and you will be good to go.
+Since most of the fishing population are stocked fish, catching them isn’t tough — all you need to do is attach imitators and attractors and you will be good to go.

-Make sure that you concentrate your fly fishing around springs bringing in cold water because the wild trout will be more active especially during summer.
-You can always pass by a fly shop if you need more gear or flies.
+If you are fishing in the summer, make sure that you concentrate your fishing around springs bringing in cold water because the wild trout will hold in these areas and be more active.

 6. Little Juniata River